presstee/Random-Audiobooks/README.md

 #!/usr/bin/env python3

+import os
 # this will import from Google Text-To-Speech. which will allow text output to be converted into an audio file.
 from gtts import gTTS
-import os

 # This will give the output a random argument
 import random

+# Title: The Adventures of Timmy.

-when = ['Once upon a time, ']
+when = ['Once upon a time,']

-# an
+# A
-who = ['adventurer']
+who = ['boy']
 # named
 name = ['Timmy']
 # went to the
-went = ['skate park', 'carnival', 'mall', 'pond', 'art gallery','zoo', 'gym', 'bank', 'hospital', 'Nickelback concert',
+went = ['skate park', 'carnival', 'mall', 'pond', 'art gallery', 'zoo', 'gym', 'bank', 'hospital', 'Nickelback concert',
-        'block party', 'football game', 'mountain', 'beach', 'candy shop', 'library', 'hospital', 'Nickelback concert']
+        'block party', 'football game', 'mountain', 'beach', 'candy shop', 'library', 'movie theater', 'Disney World']

-# to find
+# because he was looking for
-why = ['a job, ', 'friends, ', ' a can of soda, ', 'a tutor, ', 'a mentor, ', 'breakfast, ', 'friends, ',
+why = ['a job,', 'friends,', 'a can of soda,', 'a tutor, ', 'a mentor,', 'breakfast,', 'advice,', 'food,',
-       'a little joy, ', 'a musical instrument, ', 'a priest, ', 'a stick of butter, ', 'a mentor, ', 'breakfast, ']
+       'quality alone time,', 'a musical instrument,', 'a stick of butter,', 'a mentor,', 'a pair of shoes,']

-# but instead, found a
+# but instead, Timmy found a
-happened = ['wallet.', 'spoon.', 'shoe.', 'cave.', 'cat.', 'leopard.', 'panda.', 'bumper sticker.', 'honda accord.',
+happened = ['wallet.', 'spoon.', 'shoe.', 'strange cave.', 'cat.', 'leopard.', 'panda.', 'bumper sticker.', 'honda.',
-            'weird looking man.', 'mirror.', 'shoe.', 'cave.', 'cat.', 'sock.', 'chicken coop.', 'pencil.']
+            'weird looking mouse.', 'mirror.', 'shoe.', 'cave.', 'cat.', 'sock.', 'chicken coop.', 'pencil.']
 # Suddenly,
-speechless = [' A cave dweller', ' Harry Potter', ' Homer Simpson', ' Gordon Ramsey', ' Captain America',
+speechless = ['Hermit', 'Harry Potter', 'Homer Simpson', 'Gordon Ramsey', 'Captain America',
-              ' Dwayne Johnson', ' Rick Sanchez', ' Elon Musk', ' A little old man', ' Peter Griffin', ' Florida Man']
+              'Dwayne Johnson', 'Rick Sanchez', 'Elon Musk', 'A little old man', 'Peter Griffin', 'Florida Man']

-# appeared, holding a
+# appeared, holding what seemed to be a
-appeared = [' frying pan!', ' cookie!', ' gatorade!', ' spoon!', ' plastic bag!',
-            ' baby!', ' will!', ' fork!', ' knife!', ' letter!', ' pool stick!', ' book!',
-            ' head of lettuce!', ' carrot!', ' tie!', ' brownie!', ' basket!',
-            ' snack!', ' microphone!', ' fish!', ' Nintendo Switch!']
+appeared = ['frying pan.', 'cookie.', 'bottle of gatorade.', 'plastic bag.', 'baby.', 'Mtn Dew.', 'fork!',
+            'letter.', 'pool stick!.', 'book.', 'head of lettuce.', 'carrot.', 'bowtie.', 'brownie.', 'basket.', 'chalupa.', 'microphone.', 'Big Mac.', 'Nintendo Switch.']

-# Then, he
+# Timmy
-then = [' spoke ever so softly.', ' started panicking.', ' remained calm.', ' started singing.',
+then = ['started panicking.', 'remained calm.', 'started singing.', 'gracefully slipped on a banana.',
-        ' started rapping until the adventurer complimented his skills.', ' gracefully slipped on a banana.', ' started complimenting everything around him.', ' started to cry.', ' pondered for a moment...']
+        'started rapping for no apparent reason.', 'started to cry.', 'started walking back slowly.', 'looked puzzled...']
+# "Hello, Timmy.", said the strange man.
+# Timmy Replied, "What do you want from me?
+And how do you know my name?"

-# "I have a quest for you, young adventurer.
+# "I have no time to explain.
+I have a quest for you, Timmy.
 I need you to bring me a

-need = [' random letter."', ' pickle."', ' soda."', ' t-shirt."', ' little bit of water."', ' waffle."', ' pizza."',
+need = ['garden hose."', 'pickle jar."', 'soda."', 't-shirt."', 'bottle of water."', 'waffle."', 'pizza."',
-        ' Redbull."', ' clock."', ' dog."', ' bowl of cereal."', ' helicopter."', ' million dollars."', ' sandwich."']
+        'Redbull."', ' clock."', ' bag of chips."', 'bowl of cereal."', 'helicopter."', 'million dollars."', 'sandwich."', 'helicopter."', 'pencil sharpener."', 'pair of socks."', 'letter opener."']

-# Timmy obliged, vowing to accomplish the task.

-# A few days later, the adventurer realized
+# Timmy, seeming fairly puzzled, replied "Where on Earth do I find that?."
+# The man said nothing..
+# "Well okay, I guess I will get to it.", Timmy said to himself.
+# After a few short hours, Timmy found what he was looking for.
+But there was a problem..
+Timmy realized

-realized = [' he was hungry.', ' his car insurance has expired.', ' he forgot to call his mother.',
+abandoned = ['he was hungry.', 'his car insurance is about to expire.', 'he missed a call from his mother.',
-            ' it was all a game.', ' it was too late.', ' Redbull never actually gave him wings.', ' socks are just shoes for the house.', ' he could save big on his car insurance by switching Geico.', ' racecar spelled backwards is racecar.', ' he forgot to feed his dog.']
+             'it was all a game.', 'it was too late.', 'that Redbull he drank earlier never actually gave him wings.', 'socks are just shoes for the house.', 'he could save big on his car insurance by switching Geico.', 'he had been bamboozled.', 'he was tired.']

-#***CHANGING THIS***
+# Coming to this realization, Timmy abandoned the quest, and went home.

-# Below is the output. mytext will begin to choose arguments from the variables.
+# Below is the formula
 mytext = (random.choice(when) +
-          'an ' +
+          ' A ' +
           random.choice(who) +
           ' named ' +
           random.choice(name) +
           ' went to the ' +
           random.choice(went) +
-          ' to find ' +
+          ' because he was looking for ' +
           random.choice(why) +
-          'but instead, found a ' +
+          ' but instead, Timmy found a ' +
           random.choice(happened) +
-          ' Suddenly' +
+          ' Suddenly, ' +
           random.choice(speechless) +
-          ' appeared, holding a' +
+          ' appeared, holding what seemed to be a ' + random.choice(appeared) +
-          random.choice(appeared) +
-          ' Then, he' +
+          ' Timmy ' +
           random.choice(then) +
+          ' "Hello, Timmy.", said the strange man. ' +
-          ' "I have a quest for you, young adventurer.", he explained. ' + '"I need you to bring me a' + random.choice(need) +
+          ' Timmy replied, "What do you want from me?
+And how do you know my name?" ' + ' "I have no time to explain.
+I have a quest for you, Timmy.
+I need you to bring me a ' + random.choice(need) +
-          ' The adventurer obliged, vowing to accomplish the task. ' + 'A few days later, the adventurer realized' + random.choice(realized) +
-          ' Although he vowed to accomplish the task he had been given, he realized that this was far too important to ignore, and traveled back home.')
+          ' Timmy, seeming fairly puzzled, replied "Where on Earth do I find that?." ' + ' The man said nothing. ' +
+          ' "Well okay, I guess I will get to it.", Timmy said to himself. ' + ' After a few short hours, Timmy found what he was looking for.But there was a problem..Timmy realized ' + random.choice(abandoned) +
+          ' Coming to this realization, Timmy abandoned the quest, and went home. ')

 # This will define the language.
 Other languages may be used as well, as long as they are supported by gTTS
 language = 'en'